ibm-cloud-docs/power-iaas/using-rhel.md

 ## Linux networking
 {: linux-networking}

 To connect a Linux virtual machine (VM) to the public internet, you must add a public network when you provision a Power Systems Virtual Server.
 You must set up a Linux-based Network Address Translation (NAT) gateway on a public-facing Linux VM if you have Linux VMs that do not need an internet-facing external IP address.
-For more information, see [Basic Router Setup](https://documentation.suse.com/sles/15-SP1/html/SLES-all/cha-network.html#sec-network-router){: new_window}{: external} and [Linux NAT Router Explained](https://www.slashroot.in/linux-nat-network-address-translation-router-explained){: new_window}{: external}.
+For more information on NAT router, [Linux NAT Router Explained](https://www.slashroot.in/linux-nat-network-address-translation-router-explained){: new_window}{: external}.

-### Configuring Source Network Address Translation (SNAT) in the Power Systems Virtual Server environment
+### Configuring Network Address Translation (NAT) in the Power Systems Virtual Server environment
-{: configure-snat-in-powervs}
+{: nat-configuration}

 Most organizations are allotted a limited number of publicly routable IP addresses from their ISP.
 Due to this limited allowance, administrators must find a way to share access to internet services without giving limited public IP addresses to every node on the LAN.
-To learn more, see [Forward and NAT rules](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/4/html/security_guide/s1-firewall-ipt-fwd){: new_window}{: external}.

-### SNAT router configuration
-{: snat-configuration}
+RHEL 8 uses the nftables utility, instead of iptables, to set up complex firewalls.
+For instructions on setting up NAT on RHEL, see [Configuring NAT using nftables](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_and_managing_networking/getting-started-with-nftables_configuring-and-managing-networking#configuring-nat-using-nftables_getting-started-with-nftables){: new_window}{: external}.

-Complete these steps to accurately configure your SNAT router:
+Complete these steps to accurately configure your Source NAT (SNAT) router:

 1. Deploy a RHEL LPAR on a public network.